Get the Recipe

-Or so says Weird Al in his Rico Suave tribute Taco Grande.
+Or so says Weird Al in his "Rico Suave" tribute, "Taco Grande."

-Unfortunately, his implication that Ohio is a Mexican food black hole is a false one.
+Unfortunately, his implication that Ohio is a Mexican-food black hole is a false one.
 I've had some of the best tacos in my life in Ohio, pico de gallo and all!

 * Interestingly (or probably not so interestingly to you), my little sister's name is also Pico, but in her case, the etymology stems from entirely known sources: I named her that when she was a baby and looked like a pea.
-Ko translates to "Kid" in Japanese.
+Ko translates to "kid" in Japanese.
 Pea-Ko = Peko = Pico = Pea Kid = my annoying little sister.

 The real key here is to start with the best, most flavorful tomatoes you can find.
 Unless you're in the middle of tomato season and have some growing in or near your backyard, this generally means opting for smaller varieties, like plum, cherry, or grape tomatoes.
-(The smaller they are, the less likely they are to bruise themselves during transit, and thus the longer they are allowed to stay on the vine to ripen.)
+(The smaller they are, the less likely they are to bruise themselves during transit, and thus the longer they're allowed to stay on the vine to ripen.)

 You'll notice that after a good salting, your tomatoes will turn a brighter red than they were to begin with.
 This is a good sign that the concentration is working.